-Family Law encompasses all regulations that affect family matters including marriage, civil unions, domestic partnerships, adoption, surrogacy, child protection and adoption.
-It outlines what constitutes a family unit, legal ties, legal rights and obligations as a parent and as a spouse, and laws for victims of abuse.
+Family Law encompasses all regulations that affect family matters, including marriage, civil unions, domestic partnerships, adoption, surrogacy, child protection and adoption.
+It outlines what constitutes a family unit, legal ties, legal rights and obligations as a parent and spouse, and laws for abuse victims.

 In Manitoba, there are various agencies that work to support and provide assistance to families and uphold the acts that pertain to Family Law.
 Examples of these are the Family Maintenance Act, The Child and Family Services Act, the Adoption Act, the Divorce Act, and Family Property Act, among others.
 The province has also set up programs such as the Family Violence Protection Program (or click on Help for Immigrants) that protect the well-being of the most vulnerable members of the family.

-Here are a few more basic information (and where to learn more about them) about Family Law:
+Here are a few more basic pieces of information (and where to learn more about them) about Family Law: